New @ West HQ. Make sure you stay updated on what’s happening at West HQ by clicking here.

-Western Sydney will soon be home to a world-class performing arts centre and multi-use entertainment space, with WSPAC (Western Sydney Performing Arts Centre) management unveiling plans today for a self-funded development, set to begin construction in November 2017.
+Western Sydney will soon be home to a world-class performing arts centre and multi-use entertainment space, with Sydney Coliseum Theatre management unveiling plans today for a self-funded development, set to begin construction in November 2017.

 Deemed the biggest cultural development to hit Western Sydney, the centre is set to become an icon for the West, with construction due for completion in late 2019.

-The spectacular 2000 seat proscenium arch theatre will have the capacity to host world-famous stage shows, musicals and concerts, as well as accommodate full ballet companies and symphony orchestras.
+The spectacular 2000 seat proscenium arch theatre will have the capacity to host world-famous stage shows, musicals and concerts, and performances from leading symphony orchestras and ballet companies

 Anticipation around the centre is already building, with a stellar schedule of leading theatre performances and international music acts starting to take shape.

 “A project of this size has never been undertaken before on this side of the bridge and excitement is already growing.
-The time has come for Western Sydney to have its own cultural icon,” said CEO of WSPAC Richard Errington, who is spearheading the development.
+The time has come for Western Sydney to have its own cultural icon,” said CEO of Sydney Coliseum Theatre Richard Errington, who is spearheading the development.

 “We have brought together a team of leading architects, designers and engineers across the country to develop the vision for this world-class venue unlike anything else in Western Sydney.
 We can’t wait to share it with the community and watch it become a thriving hub for arts, culture and entertainment.”